maxschr90/Schroeder-et-al.--2023----Elevated-influenza-mortality-risk/Code/README.txt

 This folder contains the files necessary for replicating the modeling analysis.

-To replicate the analysis in the main paper and the Supplementary Information proceed as follows:
+To replicate the analysis in the main paper and the Supplementary Information, proceed as follows:

 	1. Run the function "Fit_Model.m" which fits all the models mentioned in the main text and the Supplementary Information.
-All relevant results and data are stored in 		   a .mat file called 'Fitted_Models_v1.mat' which is called by later functions creating the figures.
-It also stores the parameters of the base model in the file	   	   "Monte_Carlo_Input.mat" which is used in the Monte Carlo simulations.
+All relevant results and data are stored in a '.mat' file called 'Fitted_Models_v1.mat' which is called by later functions creating the figures.
+It also stores the parameters of the base model in the file
+	 		   "Monte_Carlo_Input.mat" which is used in the Monte Carlo simulations.
+This file also generates the Excel spreadsheet file SI_Figure_A2_Data.xlsx, used in the construction of Figure A-2 by the R script Fig_Scatter.R.

 	2. Run the function "Monte_Carlo.m" to run the Monte Carlo simulations using the parameters saved in "Monte_Carlo_Input.mat".
 The procedure outputs the simulation results to "MC_output_v1.mat".
 Running the Monte Carlo simulation can take considerable ammount of time and is therefore not recommended.
-	   This repo comes with a finished version of the Monte Carlo simulation which can be used to create the relevant figures.
+	   This repo includes with a finished version of the Monte Carlo simulation which can be used to create the relevant figures.

-	3. You can create the Figures used in the main text and the supplementary by running the functions "Figure_*.m", "Fig_Scatter.R" and "Figures_SI_*.m".
+	3. You can create the Figures used in the main text and the supplementary by running the functions "Figure_*.m", "Figures_SI_*.m" and the R script "Fig_Scatter.R".

 All other functions are supplementary functions that are called in the execution of the main functions.
 They are stored in the "Auxiliary" subfolder.